Learning Innovation for Teaching (LIFT) Program

 Lunch & Learn sessions provide opportunities for peer discussions on emerging and practical teaching topics and exchanges of ideas across disciplines.
 Each session is 45 minutes long and will happen monthly.

-Certificate in Post-Secondary Teaching and Learning
+Certificate in Post-Secondary Teaching

 The certificate is a hybrid program offered over a year, approximately 30 hours.
 Those who complete the program are awarded at the end.
 See below for further details.